 The footpath up isn’t long, but the grade will have you huffing and puffing a bit, and remember to have a jacket or pullover with you even on a summer’s day: It’s typically significantly cooler and damper here at the conifer-cloaked high point of the Great Smokies than the lower elevations.

 The raw slate spires of the Chimney Tops create some of the most dramatic topography in the Great Smokies and also serve up some of the most dazzling scenery.
 No surprise, then, that the 3.8-mile (R/T) Chimney Tops Trail is one of the most popular in Great Smoky Mountains National Park.
-It’s certainly not among the easiest: There’s close to 1,500 feet of elevation gain, though the hard grade’s eased a bit by stairs in places.
+It’s certainly not among the easiest.
+There are close to 1,500 feet of elevation gain, though the hard grades eased a bit by stairs in places.

 The observation platform at the end of the trail—opened in 2017 after a wildfire made the original turnaround point at the Chimney Tops too unsafe—provides awesome views not only of the slate crags themselves but also the magnificent loom of nearby Mount LeConte.